Hacker looking at data on computer screen

 7. Steal Infrastructure

-As servers and storage systems can be expensive, some cybercriminals ‘borrow’ other people’s instead.
+As servers and storage systems can be expensive, some cybercriminals ‘borrow’ others’ infrastructure.

 How Can You Prevent Cybercriminals From Accessing Your Data?

-With the level of cyber risk remaining high, it is vital that both consumers and businesses protect their personal information.
+Given the high level of cyber risk, it is crucial for both consumers and businesses to protect their personal information.

-• Use strong and unique passwords, with a mixture of numbers, letters, and symbols.
-Using the same password across each account will mean hackers can access all of them if your credentials are leaked, so ensure each account has a different password.
+• Use strong and unique passwords, with a mix of numbers, letters, and symbols.
+Avoid using the same password across multiple accounts to prevent hackers from accessing all of them if one is compromised.
+Make sure each account has a distinct password.

-• Set up two-factor authentication, preventing unauthorised third parties from accessing accounts even if they have your login credentials.
+• Set up two-factor authentication to stop unauthorised access, even if your login credentials are stolen.

-• Shred any documents containing personal information before you throw them away.
+• Shred documents containing personal information before disposal.

 • Install up-to-date antivirus software on your devices.

-• Be wary of public Wi-Fi, and avoid accessing accounts or sending documents that hold a lot of personal data.
+• Be cautious of public Wi-Fi, and avoid accessing accounts or sending documents with sensitive personal data.

-• Remain alert of inbound emails or texts that ask you to click a link or share personal information, double-checking their authenticity.
+• Stay alert to inbound emails or texts asking you to click a link or share personal information, and always double-check their authenticity.

-• Protect your digital communications using a secure email solution such as Mailock.
+• Protect your digital communications with a secure email solution like Mailock.

 Deliver sensitive information securely with Mailock